Major, minor, and honors in Art History

 The Comprehensive Requirement

-During the senior year, Course Majors will complete a comprehensive project.
+During the senior year, Course Majors will complete a comprehensive project as part of the Senior Capstone.
 The requirement can also be satisfied by a 2-credit thesis (ARTH097).

 Transfer Credits from other institutions and foreign study